wix-incubator/wix-code-docs/js-wixcode-sdk/$w/repeater/guides/The Lifecycle of Repeated Items.md

 ## Create new items

 When you first add a repeater to your page, each repeated item uses the design and default values from the repeater's [item template](./Repeated%20Item%20Template.md).
-When you set the repeater's `data` property in your code and add items, `onItemReady()` runs for each new item and updates its elements with the specific data you provide, overriding the template values.
+When you set the repeater's `data` property in your code `onItemReady()` runs for any new item and updates its elements with the specific data you provide, overriding the template values.

 ## Update existing items